Chronic Sinusitis Surgery

 The aim of treating chronic sinusitis is to:

 - Eliminate the underlying cause

-- Saline nasal irrigation: You spray a saline solution into your nose in order to rinse your nasal passages.
+- Saline nasal irrigation: You spray or irrigate your sinuses with a saline solution to flush your nasal passages.

-Nasal corticosteroids: These are nasal sprays that help prevent and treat inflammation.
+- Nasal corticosteroids: These are nasal steroid sprays that help prevent and treat inflammation.
 Medications such as fluticasone (Flonase), budesonide (Rhinocort Aqua), triamcinolone (Nasacort AQ), and mometasone (Nasonex) are commonly used nasal sprays.

-- Oral or injected corticosteroids: These medications are used to relieve inflammation from severe sinusitis, particularly nasal polyps.
-Prednisone and methylprednisolone are two medications used in this category.
+- Oral corticosteroids: These medications are used to relieve inflammation from severe sinusitis, particularly nasal polyps.
+Prednisone and methylprednisolone are two tablet steroids.
 Long-term use of oral corticosteroids can cause serious side effects, so they are recommended only to treat severe symptoms.

-- Decongestants: Available in over-the-counter (OTC) and prescription liquids, tablets and nasal sprays.
+- Decongestants: Available in over-the-counter (OTC) and prescription liquids, tablets, and nasal sprays.
 OTC oral decongestants include Sudafed and Actifed.
-Oxymetazoline (Afrin) is an OTC nasal decongestant spray.
-These medications should be taken for a few days at most — otherwise they can cause more severe congestion.
+Oxymetazoline (Afrin) is an OTC nasal decongestant spray which should be taken for a few days at most — because oxymetazoline can cause more severe congestion.

 Surgery is recommended if you have chronic sinusitis symptoms.
 The following factors indicate that surgery should be considered:

 - If your doctor gives you a diagnosis of chronic sinusitis.

 - You’ve had “appropriate medical treatment”, which consists of taking medication and following home treatment for at least 4 to 6 weeks.
 This treatment may include antibiotics, a steroid nasal spray, air purifiers, and other prescription medicines.